No grants are made directly to individual students.

 These grants support completion of degrees by students with disabilities who have documented financial need.
 Scholarships may be applied either to the student’s tuition and fees or to offset the student’s disability-related expenses that lie beyond the institution’s accommodation mandates and are not coverable by public disability agencies or other financial resources.

 Newcombe Scholarships are provided through partnerships between the Newcombe Foundation and selected colleges and universities that welcome enrollment by students with disabilities and are committed to their success.
-Through regular conferences, the CWNF website, and contact with program coordinators, the Foundation recognizes and encourages institutions who effectively serve students with disabilities.
-The Foundation also helps college and university partners build endowed funds that strengthen their long-term capacity to sustain a Newcombe Scholarships program.
+Through regular conferences and contact with program coordinators, the Foundation recognizes and encourages institutions who effectively serve students with disabilities.

 Grants for 2020-21: